 The problem with Locke’s ideas and my revision of them is that they describe a situation that is pretty unusual.
 How often is there going to be such a glut of undeveloped land and natural resources that individuals just carve out what they want without any conflict?
 In almost all societies throughout human history, these resources have been scarce and there has always been dispute and often violent conflict over who has the right to develop and exploit them.
 The key word in this paragraph is scarce (or, in our terms, relatively scarce.)
 Our definition of property was that it was scarce, tangible and divisible.
 Most natural resources are tangible and divisible.
 A great many of them are scarce.
 That makes them property.
 But, if that is the case, who’s property is it?
 How do we resolve this conflict?

 One view is that this property rightly belongs to society (and, by extension, to all of humanity.)
 It is a reasonable view but not a very satisfactory one.
 Saying it belongs to everyone implies that no one has any right to use it.
 In order to utilize a resource I would, in principle, require the consent of every other person.
 That isn’t very practical.
 What those holding this view end up advocating is that all such resources, while owned by all, are controlled by some unit of government.
 In my judgement, control of property is at the heart of ownership.
 So, this viewpoint is really saying that natural resources should be owned by government.
 And, as government is simply a fairly small group of individuals, this view ultimately advocates ownership of these resources by a fairly small group.
 Again, the idea sounds good in the abstract but ends up not making much sense.
 If a small group effectively owns everything, how did that group come into possession of that right?
-As a libertarian, the idea that they were selected by God or elected by a majority are not persuasive and I have to reject this idea.
+As a libertarian, the idea that they were selected by God or elected by a majority is not persuasive and I have to reject it.

 The sad reality, whether in the distant past or the present, is that conflict and violence has typically been the way any particular individual or group of individuals has come to own and control natural resources.
 Even when violence has ceased to be the normal method of getting what you want or need, there is still violence inherent in how the resources or the things produced with those resources were initially distributed.
 There is a sad truth in the television series The Walking Dead.
 In the absence of cooperation, and even when some elements of it exist, scarce resources will almost inevitably be fought over and for good reason: survival.
 Like any other animal, at its heart, the human being has to do what it takes to survive.
 And we still fight bloody wars over land and resources, civilized as we like to believe we are.
 Life has often been, in the words of another English philosopher Thomas Hobbes, “nasty, brutish and short.”